bile0026/librenms_poller/README.md

 ```

 Also, make sure you have pre-created your poller group on the core server in Settings>Poller>Poller Groups>Create new poller group.

+Assumes memcached, redis, and rrdcached are all installed on your core server.